ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/focus-on-assumptions.md

 Summary: Some assumptions live in our minds, very quietly, and guide our lives -- but are not true.
 Embracing them increases our stress, especially so as we become older.
 ---

-_Thoughts and Suggestions from an Aging Psychologist_
+_Thoughts and Suggestions from an Aging Psychologist._

 Some assumptions live in our minds, very quietly, and guide our lives...but are not true.